 The Fund has contributed to the environmental objective of climate change mitigation, as set out in Regulation (EU) 2020/852 (the "EU Taxonomy"), through investing in renewable power generation assets that help to facilitate the transition to a low-carbon economy.
 The core sustainable investment objective of Fund is to accelerate the transition to net zero through its investments in a diversified portfolio of renewable energy assets to help facilitate the transition to a more sustainable future.
 This directly contributes to climate change mitigation.
-The Fund has invested in three wind Farms in Norway and Sweden, with investment in one project extension in in Sweden in 2023, adding new capacity to the exiting renewable power generation portfolio.
+The Fund invested in a project extention of a wind Farm in Sweden in 2023, adding new capacity to the exiting renewable power generation portfolio.